locuslab/acr-memorization/README.md

 # Rethinking LLM Memorization through the Lens of Adversarial Compression

 A compression-based approach to defining and measuring memorization with LLMs.

 This repository contains the code needed to measure memorization in LLMs using input-output compression.
-It was developed collaboratively by Avi Schwarzschild, Zhili Feng, and Pratyush Maini at Carnegie Mellon University in 2024.
+This method is presented in [our paper](https://arxiv.org/pdf/2404.15146).
+This repo was developed collaboratively by Avi Schwarzschild, Zhili Feng, and Pratyush Maini at Carnegie Mellon University in 2024.
 This code is particularly useful for reproducing the results in our paper on the topic.

 ## Getting Started